morlena106/OS_Lab2/README.md

  #Options:

- #init            install all the necessary packages and dependencies
+ #init            /install all the necessary packages and dependencies

- #mainnet [name]  launch the Robonomics stack in Mainnet (default: airalab)
+ #mainnet [name]  /launch the Robonomics stack in Mainnet (default: airalab)

- #sidechain       launch the Robonomics stack in Sidechain
+ #sidechain       /launch the Robonomics stack in Sidechain